 This section covers the following topics:

-By replicating directory data across servers, you can reduce the access load on a single machine, improving server response time and providing horizontal read scalability.
-In addition, replication can be used to ensure availability of data in the event of machine failure.
+By replicating directory data across servers, you can reduce the access load on a single server, improving server response time and providing horizontal read scalability.
+In addition, you can use replication to ensure availability of data if a system failure occurs.

 The centralized replication model in Oracle Unified Directory separates user data from replication metadata.
 In this model, the server that stores the user data is called the directory server.
 The server that stores the replication metadata is called the replication server.
 This approach simplifies the management of replication topologies and can improve performance.